If you’re a regular blog reader, you will likely recall my description of “The Enigmatic Heathkit CR-1 Crystal Radio” a few weeks ago.

 Although I had heard good things about the CR-1, I must admit that I was somewhat skeptical ... just how good could an unmodified CR-1’s simple double-tuned design really be?
 I was about to find out.

 My previous experience with crystal radio DX is well-documented on my website here.
 Back then, I quickly adopted the standard protocols to help hear DX.
-This included the use if a separate ‘spotter’ radio to first find signals that might possibly be strong enough to be heard on the crystal detector.
+This included the use of a separate ‘spotter’ radio to first find signals that might possibly be strong enough to be heard on the crystal detector.
 I also used an RF signal generator that let me temporarily put a weak tone-modulated carrier on the frequency of a station that I was trying to hear.
-Using the tone, the antenna tuning as well as the detector circuit can be optimized for maximum signal.
-I also used a 100 microamp meter in series with the headphones to make peaking these circuits accurately.
+Using the tone, the antenna tuning as well as the detector circuit can be peaked for maximum signal.
+I also used a 100 microamp meter in series with the headphones to help peak these circuits accurately.
 The same protocol was used for my CR-1 DXing as well.